 table_style_4 : <img src="https://www.frontendhero.dev/wp-content/uploads/2024/08/table-style-4.svg">

-So, we have the value – which will be table_style_1, and so on, followed by a colon, and then the label.
-But instead of using text, we’re using an image πŸ™‚
+, and so on, followed by a colon, and then the label.
+But instead of using text, we’re using an image π

 Above is a screenshot of my radio field group.
-You can see that I’ve made the default value the first image in our choices: table_style_1.
+You can see that I’ve made the default value the first image in our choices: table_style_1

 So, after saving everything, we should see something like the below in any of our post screens: